coder/enterprise-images/README.md

 - python3 & pip3
 - gcc & gcc-c++ & make

+The one exception is the `minimal` image, which contains only git, bash, and curl.

 ## Images on Docker Hub

 Each of these images is also published to Docker Hub under the